shelldandy/comfy-ui-telegram-bot/README.md

 - `/help` - Usage instructions
 - `/settings` - Configure image delivery preferences (toggle original PNG / compressed JPEG)
 - `/status` - Check ComfyUI server status
+- `/revoke <user_id>` - (Admin only) Revoke a user's access

+## Admin User Approval

+When `ADMIN_USER` is configured, the bot supports dynamic user approval:

+1. When an unauthorized user messages the bot, the admin receives a notification with **Approve** / **Reject** buttons
+2. If approved, the user is added to the database and can use the bot immediately
+3. If rejected, the user is notified and their request is removed
+4. The admin can later revoke access using `/revoke <user_id>`

+Approved users are stored in the SQLite database and have the same permissions as users in `ALLOWED_USERS`.
+Users in `ALLOWED_USERS` (from config) cannot be revoked - only dynamically approved users can be revoked.

 ## License